 An additional thank you to Charlotte Behm for her help with this article.

-I’m proud to have worked with the Sequoia Parks Conservancy for the past five years.
-My images helped the parks communicate their value to an enthusiastic public and generated revenue that supported visitor outreach and interpretive services.
-The Sequoia and Kings Canyon National Parks are true treasures.
+I’m proud to have worked with the Sequoia Natural History Association for the past five years.
+My images helped the Sequoia and Kings Canyon National Parks communicate their value to an enthusiastic public and generated revenue to support visitor outreach and interpretive services.
+[The Sequoia Natural History Association and Sequoia Parks Foundation merged in 2017 to become the Sequoia Parks Conservancy]

 Mark Hougardy, of GlyphGuy LLC, is proud to have supplied California State Park volunteers, Junior Rangers, and enthusiasts with over 10,000 high-quality patches that represent the second largest park system in the United States.